Skip to page content

 Eligibility Requirements

-Young musicians applying for the YOLA National Festival must meet the program and age requirements in order to participate in the YOLA National Festival.
+Musicians applying for the YOLA National Festival must meet program and age requirements.

-All applicants must be enrolled in an El Sistema-inspired program, or a program that is similarly invested in youth development practices.
-While each program operates differently, there are basic tenets which this Festival aims to support.
+• All applicants must be enrolled in an El Sistema-inspired program or a program that is similarly invested in youth development practices.
+The YOLA National Team recognizes that each program operates differently and aims to admit programs that meet our basic tenants.

-For full details about program eligibility, please download our Eligibility PDF.
-If you have any questions about whether your music learning program meets eligibility requirements, please email us at YOLA@laphil.org.
+• For full details about program eligibility, please download our Eligibility PDF.

 Conductors